tgloeggl/studip-telegram/README.md

 In Stud.IP 3.0 you also should activate the cronjob for sending new blubber-threads.
 You can do that as a root-user via the admin-GUI.

-And lastly you should change your `config/config_local.inc.php` file so that the existing variable `$ABSLOUTE_URI_STUDIP` isn't computed but defined as a fixed string like `"https://www.blubber.it"`.
+And lastly you should change your `config/config_local.inc.php` file so that the existing variable `$ABSLOUTE_URI_STUDIP` isn't computed but defined as a fixed string like `"https://www.blubber.it/"` (note the last slash!).
 This is needed because the cli-script to which the emails are piped cannot know the URI of studip, because it isn't executed over HTTP.

 ### Configuring the mailserver